npm/rfcs/accepted/0000-workspaces.md

 ### 4. Publishing workspaces

-A workspace may not be published to the registry and for all publishing purposes having a valid `"workspace"` entry in a `package.json` is going to be the equivalent of `"private": true`.
+A **Top-level workspace** package may not be published to the registry and for all publishing purposes having a valid `"workspaces"` entry in a `package.json` is going to be the equivalent of `"private": true`.

 ## Examples

 ### 1. Simplistic example expanding on symlinking structure and `package-lock` file shape.

-Given a workspaces setup with the following contents:
+Given a **npm workspaces** setup with the following contents:

 ```
 $ cat ./package.json